avantimehrotra/avantimehrotra.github.io/_posts/2016-07-07-visiting-the-moma.markdown

 <br>But guess what?
 I surprised myself.
 I didn't even think (at least mostly) about being hungry.
 I definitely didn't think about sleep. <br><br>

 Fascinated by the impressionist art, I continued to walk through the gallery, admiring lesser known van Gogh paintings.
 I completely forgot that the <b>original</b> <i>Starry Night</i> is in the NYC MoMa.
-I'm almost glad I did actually - I was completely in awe of the painting.
-Seeing something in real life versus in pictures and books is an entirely different experience.
+I'm actually almost glad I did - I was completely in awe of the painting.
+Seeing something in real life, versus in pictures and books, is an entirely different experience.
 Below is one of my other favorite van Gogh paintings (<i>Olive Trees</i>): <br><br></p>

 <img src="/img/vangogh.JPG" alt="van Gogh" style="width:400px;height:500px;"><br><br><br>